 “We only part to meet again.” – English poet John Gay

 TIP: The main goal of the goodbye letter is to provide your new contact information and show gratitude.

-Need a plan to say calm?
-Want a road map to guide you through your final two weeks at a job?
+Need a plan to stay calm?
+Want a roadmap to guide you through your final two weeks at a job?
 Need to ask for reference letters and go through an exit interview?
 We have you covered.